Embedding surfaces in 4-manifolds: Generic immersions and intersection numbers

 With the extra data of the arcs $A$ and $A'$, we can make sense of whether two intersection points that are paired by arcs have opposite sign.

 \begin{definition} Let $f\colon \Sigma\to M$ and $g\colon \Sigma' \to M$ be based maps that either intersect transversely, or $f=g$ and $f$ is a generic immersion.
-Two intersection points $p,q\in f\pitchfork g$ paired by simple arcs $A \subseteq \Sigma$ and $A' \subseteq \Sigma'$ \emph{have opposite sign} if the following holds.
-Fix a local orientation on each of $\Sigma$ and $\Sigma'$ at $f^{-1}(p)$.
-This choice induces a local orientation on $M$ at $p$.
-Transport the local orientation of $\Sigma$ to $q$ along the path $A$ on $\Sigma$, and the local orientation on $\Sigma'$ to $q$ along the path $A'$ on $\Sigma'$.
+Two intersection points $p,q\in f\pitchfork g\subseteq M$ paired by arcs $A$ in $\Sigma$ and $A'$ in $\Sigma'$ have \emph{opposite sign} if the following holds.
+Fix local orientations of $\Sigma$ at $f^{-1}(p)$ and of $\Sigma'$ at $g^{-1}(p)$.
+This choice induces a local orientation of $M$ at $p$.
+Transport the local orientation of $\Sigma$ from $f^{-1}(p)$ to $f^{-1}(q)$ along $A$, and the local orientation of $\Sigma'$ from $g^{-1}(p)$ to $g^{-1}(q)$ along $A'$.
 This gives a local orientation of $M$ at the point $q$.
-Compare this with the local orientation on $M$ at $q$ induced by transporting the local orientation at $p$ to $q$ along $f(A)$.
-If these orientations disagree then the paired points are said to have opposite sign.
+Compare this with the local orientation on $M$ at $q$ induced by transporting the local orientation from $p$ to $q$ along the arc $f\circ A$.
+If these orientations disagree then the points $p,q$ are said to have opposite sign (with respect to $A,A'$) and otherwise they are said to have the same sign.
+The dependence on the choice of arcs $A$ and $A'$ is sometimes neglected. \end{definition}

-If the orientations agree, the paired points $p$ and $q$ are said to have the same sign.
-Observe that this depends on the choice of arcs $A$ and $A'$. \end{definition}
+Note that double points having the same sign could be ``paired'' by an embedded disc, but this does not mean that a Whitney move using this disc is possible, because the required section of the normal bundle of the disc is not available; in this case any rank one sub-bundle of the normal bundle of the disc, restricted to the boundary, that is tangent to one sheet of $\Sigma$ and normal to the other sheet, turns out to be a M\"{o}bius bundle.
+So one does not study such discs and assumes that a Whitney disc always pairs two double points of opposite sign.